Graduate Assistants

 Graduate Assistantships

-Feel free to reach out and express an interest in positions for the next academic year at sdap@appstate.edu.
+Graduate and Teaching Assistant positions for SDAP are posted on the Graduate School website when there are openings.
+Please reach out and express an interest in positions for the next academic year at sdap@appstate.edu.
 Hiring typically take place in late spring for the following academic year.

 Masters in Social Work Interns